Hide and Seek (1980 film): Reception

-The authors of Israeli Film: A Reference Guide, opined that "the film portrays the demands of conformity and loyalty when living in a society under seige; Wolman weaves together the private anguish of an individual with the external pressures and political events of the time."
+The authors of Israeli Film: A Reference Guide, opined that "the film portrays the demands of conformity and loyalty when living in a society under siege; Wolman weaves together the private anguish of an individual with the external pressures and political events of the time."
 Film researcher Raz Yosef wrote "the film critically links pre–state nationalist anxieties and fears of biracial homosexuality; male–male desire is perceived as a threat to national security and as alien, unnatural behavior because of its 'un–Zionist' practice, its sexual entanglement with the Arab enemy; the film conflates homosexuality and fears of Arab infiltration to show that homophobia and nationalist ideology are closely intertwined."

 Author Eran Kaplan observed that the film "offers a critical look at the formative years of Israeli society told from the perspective of a child; while the young Arab lover is crucial to the movie's plot, and to the boy losing his innocence both sexually and politically, we know very little about the Arab character; in the tradition of the personal Israel cinema, the movie is ultimately a story of disillusionment from a Jewish perspective with the formative ideology of the state: it turned children into informers who were quick to turn against people who were close to them."

 Patricia Erens wrote in Film Comment that in the film "Wolman attempts to interweave personal and socio-political dilemmas; if ultimately Hide and Seek fails, it is because of Wolman's failure to delve into the repercussions of individual actions at the film's close."
 Jane Friedman stated "this delicate and touching film says many things both about the inability of a siege state to tolerate individual differences and about the fall from innocence of human beings in general."

 Rick Groen of The Globe and Mail commented it is a "delicate, understated portrait of the developing relationship between a 12-year-old boy and his tutor; in one especially heart-rending scene, two Italian waifs, twins orphaned by the war, literally sing for their supper — the song serves as an audition for a prospective set of parents in the promised land; the audition fails and one child, already a hardened survivor with huge, unblinking eyes that mirror her silent suffering, casually pilfers a silver napkin ring from the host's table."
 Film critic Kevin Thomas said the film is as "expressive as it is subtle, a testament to Wolman's talent and judgment."